Alfresco/alfresco-process-application-deployment/README.md

 ## Install into current namespace using _application_ Helm release name

+Make sure you add the secret of your registry under `registryPullSecrets` in the values.yaml

 Helm command to install application chart (review and adjust values.yaml before):

 ```bash